 “Then, can you kill off all these characters?”
-Chuck needled.
+Chuck said.

 George mockingly laughed as he pulled out a tiny DOS computer the size of a smartphone from his pants pocket.
-“Can I kill all these characters.”
-He finger poked a paragraph worth of keys in a second with one hand while the other held the tiny machine.
+“Can I kill all these characters?”
+He finger poked a paragraph’s worth of keys in a second with one hand while the other held the tiny machine.
 “Get a load of this.”